cwe1ss/microservices-template/README.md

 ## Azure Key Vault

-Each service is given its own Azure Key Vault called `{environment}{service}kv` (dashes are not allowed for Key Vault names).
+Each service is given its own Azure Key Vault called `{environment}{service}kv` (truncated to 24 characters, dashes are not allowed for Key Vault names).

 The Key Vault is currently used to encrypt/decrypt the "ASP.NET Core Data Protection"-keys but it can also be used for additional custom keys/secrets/certificates.

 ## Azure Storage Account

-Each service is given its own Azure Storage account called `{environment}{service}st` (dashes are not allowed for Storage Account names) to store service-specific blobs & files.
+Each service is given its own Azure Storage account called `{environment}{service}st` (truncated to 24 characters, dashes are not allowed for Storage Account names) to store service-specific blobs & files.

 The storage account is currently used to store the "ASP.NET Core Data Protection" keys.
 This is necessary to support Data Protection for apps that use multiple instances.